 Pros and Cons

-Over the past decade, the 鈥渕ini speaker鈥 category has been trying and trying to achieve a level of sonic quality that sounds so much better than your laptop speaker that it warrants a purchase.
+Over the past decade, the 鈥渕ini speaker鈥 category has been relentlessly trying to reach a level of sonic quality that sounds so much better than your laptop speaker that it warrants a purchase.
 With the Miniroll, we may have achieved the singularity.
-At less than 10 ounces and a fits-in-your-hand, five-inch diameter, this grab-and-go disc produced some moments of startling loudness for its size.
+At less than 10 ounces and a fits-in-your-hand five-inch diameter, this grab-and-go disc produced some moments of startling loudness for its size.
 Physics wouldn鈥檛 allow it to be in the same acoustic class as the others in this test, but testers were impressed by what it can do.

-Anyone debating whether to pack a speaker for an overseas flight can be confident that the Miniroll鈥攚ith its 鈥渞oad-friendly size and shape鈥 and at 1.25 percent of an airline鈥檚 50-pound weight limit鈥攊s well worth the consideration.
+Anyone debating whether to pack a speaker for an overseas flight or strap it to a backpack for playing podcasts on a hike can be confident that the Miniroll, with its 鈥渞oad-friendly size and shape,鈥 is well worth the consideration.

 Turtlebox Gen 2